Tenzro Testnet is live. Get testnet TNZO

 6.5 Payment Protocols

 Multi-protocol payment support for machine-to-machine commerce.
 MPP (Machine Payments Protocol, co-authored by Stripe and Tempo) with HTTP 402 challenge/credential/receipt flows. x402 (Coinbase's HTTP 402 protocol).
+AP2 (Agentic Payment Protocol) for autonomous agent-to-agent payment sessions with a session-based lifecycle (createSessionauthorizePaymentexecutePaymentcloseSession), SpendingPolicy enforcement with per-transaction limits, daily totals, and recipient whitelists, integrated with TDIP delegation scopes for identity-bound payment authorization.
+Visa TAP (Tokenized Agent Payments) for card-network-settled agent transactions.
+Mastercard Agent Pay SDK for enterprise agent payment orchestration.
 Tempo network integration for stablecoin settlement.
 Identity-bound payments with delegation scope enforcement.
+SDK access: client.ap2().createSession(...)
+(Rust/TS).

 → Read full Payment Protocols whitepaper